DurianLatte913/HAFTrack-main/README.md

 The trained models will be saved in the `./checkpoints/` directory.

 ## Test
 To test the model, you can use our pre-trained weights.
-Please place them in `./output/`.
 ```bash
 cd HAFTrack-main
 bash ./experiments/haftrack/test210.sh      #test RGBT210